 In March 1999, Avid and Tektronix, Inc. were sued by Glen Holly Entertainment, Inc., a Tektronix distributor, claiming that Tektronix's discontinuance of the Tektronix Lightworks product line was the result of a strategic alliance by Tektronix and Avid.
 Glen Holly raised antitrust and common law claims against Avid and Tektronix, and sought lost future profits, treble damages, attorneys' fees, and interest.
 In March 2001, the United States District Court for the District of California dismissed the anti-trust claims against both parties and the remaining common law claim against the Company was dismissed by stipulation and court order on April 6, 2001.
 Glen Holly subsequently appealed the lower court's decision.
 On September 9, 2003, a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit reversed in part the lower court's dismissal and sent the antitrust claims back to the lower court for further findings.
 Avid and Tektronix filed a Petition for a rehearing by the three-judge panel and a rehearing by the full Ninth Circuit on September 23, 2003.
 The Petition was denied on December 12, 2003.
 On March 18, 2004, the Company entered into a settlement agreement with Glen Holly whereby each party issued a general release of all claims relating to the allegations made in this lawsuit.
-In consideration of the settlement, Avid agreed to make a contingent payment to Glen Holly of \$1,050,000.
-This amount is included in other income (expense), net for the three-month period ended March 31, 2004.
-On March 19, 2004, we filed a motion with the U.S. District Court requesting that the Court make a determination that the settlement agreement met the statutory standards of a good faith settlement and that Tektronix has no right to contribution or indemnification from Avid arising from any claim asserted in the lawsuit.
-On April 6, 2004, Tektronix filed an opposition to this motion.
-A hearing on this matter is scheduled for May 17, 2004.
-In the event the Court determines that the settlement agreement satisfies the good faith statute, or alternatively, that Tektronix is not entitled to contribution or indemnification, Glen Holly will file a "Stipulation of Dismissal with Prejudice" with the Court, dismissing all claims alleged against the Company in this proceeding.
-Should the Court not find in Avid's favor in this matter, Avid may elect to require that Glen Holly return substantially all of the contingent payment, and the settlement agreement will be deemed null and void.
+In consideration of the settlement, Avid agreed to make a payment to Glen Holly of \$1,050,000 and accordingly, \$985,000 was paid in March 2004 and the remaining \$65,000 was paid in April 2004.
+This amount is included in other income (expense), net for the six-month period ended June 30, 2004.
+On March 19, 2004, Avid filed an application for determination of good faith settlement with the U.S. District Court requesting that it determine whether Tektronix had a right to contribution or indemnification from Avid arising from claims asserted in the lawsuit.
+On June 17, 2004, the U.S. District Court issued a ruling in which it determined that Tektronix had no such right.
+On June 24, 2004, Glen Holly filed a stipulation of dismissal with the Court, dismissing all claims alleged against the Company in this proceeding.
+On July 14, 2004, the court issued an order finding that the settlement agreement between Avid and Glen Holly was entered into in good faith under applicable law.